smwaqas89/cairnsearch/README.md

 This software is described in a paper submitted to *SoftwareX*:

-> Waqas, M. (2026). *cairnsearch: A privacy-first hybrid search and local RAG system for personal document collections.* Submitted.
+> Muhammad Waqas.
+(2026). *cairnsearch: A privacy-first hybrid search and local RAG system for personal document collections.* Submitted.

 If you use cairnsearch in your work, please cite using the `CITATION.cff` metadata in this repository, or via the "Cite this repository" button in the GitHub sidebar.